nnirror/facet/README.md

 ---
 # In-browser text editor and user interface

+## Bottom controls

-Below the text editor, there are several UI elements which control the servers running in the background.
+At the bottom of the page, there are several UI elements which control the servers running in the background.
 Moving from left to right:

 - Server connection status indicator (green = online; red = offline)
 - CPU% indicator